Voices.com Reviews…MAJOR UPDATE! Why did all the top talent leave?

 So what’s my conclusion?

 I will continue to stay on the site and audition for self-serve jobs.
 I’ve made a lot of money that way.
 I should point this out.
 Most repeat clients from Voices.com now contact me directly, nearly all of them telling me how much they dislike working through site and, interestingly enough, with the people.
 One major Pro about the site is their escrow service, SurePay, which guarantees that the talent gets paid.
-However, if that’s not important to you, my advice would be to give Voice123 a shot.
+However, if that’s not important to you, my advice would be to stay far away from Voices.
+Of course, feel free to do more research.
+Find other Voices.com reviews.
+You’ll see there is no shortage.
 As always, I wish you the best with your voice over career!